felixroos/jazzband/src/harmony/voicings.md

 ### Custom Combination Algorithm

-Instead of just generating all combinations, the bad ones could be avoided at the time of generation by not allowing sub combinations that violate the rules.
+Instead of just generating all combinations, the bad ones could be avoided at the time of generation by stopping the recursion as soon as the rules are violated.
 The following algorithm is similar to permutateArray, but with a validate function param added:

 ```js